 You could decide to repay all you owe anyway.
 You could even negotiate with the collector to accept a smaller payment than the total owed to settle the debt — but make sure to get the agreement in writing before you make a payment.

 You could also decide to pay nothing at all.
 The debt collector may still try to contact you to request that you pay, but you can submit a written request asking them to stop communications.
-But don’t treat this option lightly — your credit will be negatively affected, it could make it harder and more expensive to get credit or other services and there may be other consequences.Before paying a debt collector, know your rights
+But don’t treat this option lightly — your credit will be negatively affected and it could be harder and more expensive to get credit or other services — and there may be other consequences.Before paying a debt collector, know your rights

-If debt gets too old and the statute of limitations expires, the debt collectors may not be able to sue you to enforce the debt.
+If your debt gets too old and the statute of limitations expires, debt collectors may not be able to sue you to enforce the debt.
 Find out what the statute of limitations is in your state to determine if a claim against you is time-barred.
-If it is, be careful about making any payments until you have a plan in place to address the debt, because even partial payments on a debt in collections could restart the clock, leaving you facing the risk of being sued by a collector for what you owe.
+If it is, be careful about making any payments until you have a plan in place to address the debt.
+Even partial payments on a debt in collections could restart the clock, leaving you facing the risk of being sued by a collector for what you owe.

 And keep in mind that the statute of limitations on debt collectors going after you for debt is different than the amount of time a derogatory mark can stay on your credit reports.Credit Karma Guide to Debt

 The economic effects of the coronavirus pandemic have made it difficult for many Americans to pay off debt.